-- Peru Manager, responsible for managing Producers Direct's programme activities across Producers Direct smallholder producer network in Peru, including 2021 work plan development and delivery. - Peru Commercial Manager, responsible for leading on development and implementation of commercial plans for branded Producers Direct honey sales in Peru and the testing of unbranded product sales through FarmDirect.
+- Peru Manager (1FTE), responsible for managing Producers Direct's programme activities across Producers Direct smallholder producer network in Peru, including 2022 work plan development and delivery. - Peru Commercial Manager (1FTE), responsible for leading on development and implementation of commercial plans for branded Producers Direct honey sales in Peru and the testing of unbranded product sales through FarmDirect.

-During 2021, Producers Direct contracted a range of support services, including user-centred design and financial management services, and support for the coordination of programme activities with smallholder producer organisations in Latin America.
-This included the services of five project coordinators for the majority of 2021, one in Haiti and four in Peru, to support the delivery of Producers Direct programmes in Latin America, and additional fundraising and administrative services to support the growth of Producers Direct's operations and programme activities in Peru.
+During 2022, Producers Direct contracted a range of support services, including user-centred design and financial management services, and support for the coordination of programme activities with smallholder producer organisations in Latin America.
+This included the services of one project coordinator in Haiti, until August 2022, to support the delivery of Producers Direct programmes in Latin America.